trailmusic/Field/docs/notes/ui_performance_audit.md

 ---

-### Action items queue (initial)
+### Action items queue (current)
 - [ ] Replace hardcoded colours in `PluginEditor.*` with `FieldLNF::theme` lookups
 - [ ] Remove `placeLabelBelow` path; enforce Managed labels in all `KnobCell` usages
-- [ ] Normalize timer rates to 15–30 Hz where feasible (Motion/Delay visuals at 60 Hz require profiling justification)
+- [x] Normalize timer rates to 15–30 Hz where feasible (Motion/Delay visuals at 60 Hz require profiling justification)
 - [ ] Audit and set `setOpaque(true)` where applicable
 - [ ] Verify Group 2 layouts have no outer `reduced(...)`; keep zero gaps
 - [ ] Ensure texture caching for metallic/brush/noise where used